andrew/ultimate-awesome/README.md

 - [awesome-sparklyr](https://github.com/harryprince/awesome-sparklyr) - An awesome sparklyr related package collection.
 - [evil-and-not-wholly-awesome-firefox](https://github.com/Hunter-Github/evil-and-not-wholly-awesome-firefox) - [deprecated since Mozilla turned evil] A list of resources for and about Mozilla Firefox.
 - [awesome-architecture](https://github.com/i5ar/awesome-architecture) - A curated list of awesome software, libraries, resources and shiny things used in the architecture industry.
+- [awesome-erddap](https://github.com/IrishMarineInstitute/awesome-erddap) - A curated list of awesome Erddap projects and deployments.
 - [awesome-pastes](https://github.com/james-see/awesome-pastes) - List of all the pastebins across all protocols (Tor, ZeroNet, etc.).
 - [awesome-bible-data](https://github.com/jcuenod/awesome-bible-data) - 😎 A curated list of generously licensed Bible data.
 - [awesome-vmix](https://github.com/jensstigaard/awesome-vmix) - A curated list of especially useful resources related to vMix.